twosigma/waiter/token-syncer/README.md

 The token syncer communicates with Waiter clusters on their respective `/token` endpoints to retrieve and manage individual tokens.
 Outline of steps performed by the syncer:
 1. Loads all tokens on each cluster.
-1. Determines the latest version of the tokens using the `last-update-time` field in the token description.
+1. Determines the latest version of the tokens using the token etags.
 1. Perform the sync operations using following cases:
     1. Update all clusters with stale tokens to the latest token.
     1. Hard-deletes tokens on all clusters once all clusters agree that a token has been soft-deleted.